Xenwar/django.gamestore/README.md

 # django.gamestore
-An web application where developers sale their games and players purchase and play.
+A web application where developers sale their games and players purchase and play.
 Components (features):
 RESTful API.
 3rd party login.